 The danger is that heirs who are already on title at the time of the last borrower’s death may not qualify for the reduced payoff.

-For more information on details related to reverse mortgage products, subscribe to this blog and consider buying the NEW 2020 edition of Understanding Reverse.
+For more information on details related to reverse mortgage products, subscribe to this blog and consider buying a copy of Understanding Reverse.

 - *Reference – HUD 4330 Ch13-29A